Introduction to Automated Negotiation: Bidding Strategies

-Regarding the value for $\targ$, it should be obvious that it should always be greater than the agent's reservation value, because our agent should never propose any offer that yields less utility than that.
+Regarding the value for $\targ$, it should be obvious that it should always be greater than the agent's reservation value, because our agent should never propose any offers that yield less utility than that.
 One common choice is to set $\targ$ \textit{exactly} equal to the reservation value.
 The reasoning behind this is that making a deal that is just slightly above the reservation value is always better than making no deal at all, and thus one should be willing to concede all the way to the reservation value as the deadline gets close.

 While this reasoning may make sense if we focus only on one single negotiation in isolation, this choice is actually not optimal at all if we consider that our agent may be involved in many different negotiations and that our opponents may remember our agent's behavior from previous encounters and may be learning how to negotiate optimally against our agent.

 The problem is this: if our agent always chooses $\targ = \rv_1$, then its opponents may anticipate this.
 That is, the opponents know that our agent will be conceding all the way to its reservation value and therefore they can exploit it by simply not conceding at all, or very little, and waiting until the very last moment before accepting any of our agent's proposals.